The Definitive (and Practical) Guide to Effective Mobile Giving for Churches

 We’ve conducted research and interviewed church leaders to answer the most common concerns that come up about mobile giving.
 We’ve also included information on how to evaluate mobile fundraising providers to help you make an informed decision.

-So, what is mobile giving?
+So, what is mobile giving and mobile donations?
+The The definition of mobile giving is a great place to start!
 Is it all about having a mobile app or can it be done in other ways?
 What about text-to-give?
 These are great questions that come up frequently when people are delving into the world of digital and mobile donating.

 To make it super clear, we’ll define mobile giving as the ability to use a mobile device such as a phone or tablet to give to a church, ministry, or nonprofit.
 Mobile fundraising allows donors to quickly give by entering basic information such as name, email address, and debit/credit card information, along with the amount they want to give.
 They can do this during the normal offering time or throughout the week as they manage their finances.